kdkavanagh/MHandoff/README.md

 #### Beta Release
 * Repository: https://github.com/johntyu/EECS481_EPIC
+	* The private repository has been shared with Chris (chriscm2006) & David (davidjns)
-* There is no executable file for this project.
+* There is **no executable file** for this project.
 Please follow the setup instructions below.

 ## EECS 481 Epic/MHandoff Team
 * Kyle Kavanagh | kdkav@umich.edu | 248-914-8864